Cooper's hawk: Historic status

 However, instead of the expected gradual recovery, in the 1960s to 1970s, the breeding success rate dropped, in almost certain correlation with man's use of chemical biocides, mostly DDT.
 Raptorial birds which predominantly prey on either birds or fish were severely affected by the DDT biocide.
-The concentrations of organochlorines like DDT were high in all American Accipiters, averaging at intermediate levels in the Cooper's (0.11 mg/kg) but could include the highest known in the Accipiters at up to 1.5 mg/kg.
+The concentrations of organochlorines like DDT were high in all American Accipiter and Astur species, averaging at intermediate levels in Cooper's (0.11 mg/kg) but could include the highest known in the group at up to 1.5 mg/kg.
 A considerable average reduction in eggshell thickness was measured to average at around 7%.
 A particularly severe reduction in eggshell thickness was recorded in New York state, at an average of 19.02%.Pattee, O. H., Fuller, M. R., & Kaiser, T. E. (1985).
 Environmental contaminants in eastern Cooper's hawk eggs.
 The Journal of wildlife management, 49(4), 1040–1044.
 The survival of the species, especially in the eastern part of the continent, was seriously questioned in the 1960s and 1970s.
 Fewer dramatic ebbs were detected during the height of DDT use in the western part of North America overall, perhaps because of less overall reliance on bird prey.Jones, S. (1979).
 The accipiters-Goshawk, Cooper's Hawk, Sharp-shinned Hawk.
 U.S. Bureau of Land Management.
 Nonetheless, 11 of 16 eggs in Arizona and New Mexico broke due to this cause.
 Subsequent to the prohibition of DDT use in North America, the population increased exponentially in the 1980s and 1990s and ultimately was thought to stabilize.
-Data from Hawk Mountain Sanctuary shows that the Cooper's hawk has recovered from DDT more gradually than the sharp-shinned hawk here.
+Data from Hawk Mountain Sanctuary shows that Cooper's hawk has recovered from DDT more gradually than the sharp-shinned hawk here.